The Venus Model

 The Venus Model is a 1918 American silent romantic comedy film starring Mabel Normand and directed by Clarence G. Badger.
-The film was made at the beginning of the 20th century when Goldwyn Pictures and many early film studios in America's first motion picture industry were based in Fort Lee, New Jersey.
+The film was made at Goldwyn Studios in Fort Lee, New Jersey.
 It is not known whether the film currently survives, and it may be a lost film.

 Plot

 As described in a film magazine, Kitty O'Brien (Normand), a seamstress in the factory of Braddock & Co., in an effort to escape punishment from the foreman she had mimicked, flees into the manager's office.
 While explaining her presence she shows a bathing suit she has designed, John Braddock (Francis) embraces the idea and the display of the suit brings orders galore.
 When Braddock is compelled to take a rest, Kitty takes charge of the plant.
 She gives a young male applicant a job as office boy, but discovers he is the son of her employer, Paul Braddock (La Rocque), expelled from college.
 She frees him from an indiscreet love affair and, with the return of the elder Braddock, a romance is culminated.